lukew3/mathgenerator/CONTRIBUTING.md

 ```
 def additionFunc(maxSum, maxAddend):
     a = random.randint(0, maxAddend)
-    b = random.randint(0, min((maxSum-a), maxAddend)) #The highest value of b will be no higher than the maxsum minus the first number and no higher than the maxAddend as well
+    b = random.randint(0, min((maxSum-a), maxAddend)) #The highest value of b will be no higher than the maxSum minus the first number and no higher than the maxAddend as well
     c = a+b
     problem = str(a) + "+" + str(b) + "="
     solution = str(c)